-Well it may just be the start of 2018 but before you know it Triathlon season will soon be upon us.
+Well, it may just be the start of 2019 but before you know it Triathlon season will soon be upon us.
 But it is still early and a peak time to train for any event you may be interested in so I wanted to get this post out sooner than later so you can sign up for ANY event you might want to do this year!

-The majority of regions, especially the United States, keeps most the events in the warmest portion of the year.
+The majority of regions, especially the United States, keep most of the events in the warmest portion of the year.
 Summer Time!
-You can find events as early as March and events as late as November, however the majority of events occur between May and August!
+You can find events as early as March and events as late as November, however, the majority of events occur between May and August!

 So for me personally, as a California resident, I compete mostly in events up and down the California coast.
 The majority of my events being in Southern California.
 This year my event schedule is a little different as I am also crossing over into Ironman Hawai’i but normally I would kick off my first event in May and my final around September, sometimes October!